godotengine/godot-docs/classes/class_thread.rst

 A unit of execution in a process.
 Can run methods on :ref:`Object<class_Object>`\ s simultaneously.
 The use of synchronization via :ref:`Mutex<class_Mutex>` or :ref:`Semaphore<class_Semaphore>` is advised if working with shared objects.

-**Note:** Breakpoints won't break on code if it's running in a thread.
+\ **Note:** Breakpoints won't break on code if it's running in a thread.
 This is a current limitation of the GDScript debugger.

 Tutorials
 ---------

-- :doc:`../tutorials/performance/threads/using_multiple_threads`
+- :doc:`Using multiple threads <../tutorials/performance/threads/using_multiple_threads>`

-- :doc:`../tutorials/performance/threads/thread_safe_apis`
+- :doc:`Thread-safe APIs <../tutorials/performance/threads/thread_safe_apis>`

 - `3D Voxel Demo <https://godotengine.org/asset-library/asset/676>`__